ronaldofreitas41/Cowboy-runner/README.md

 # Cowboy-runner
+Esse foi um jogo desenvolvido por min mesmo a fim de treinar essa modalidade de programação usando c#

-This is a game developed by me in Unity platform usin C# language
+This was a game developed by myself in order to teach this type of programming using c#